lawyers & strategists

-We believe that smart technical people do great work when they get the right support.
+we believe that smart technical people do their best work when justice is on their side

 Dr. Chandana is a widely-published and highly-qualified scholar in international business.
 He is currently attached to the Faculty of Business and Enterprise, Swinburne University of Technology as a lecturer at both undergraduate and postgraduate levels in International Business and has had a career spanning Sri Lanka, Sweden, the UK and Australia that has centred around teaching, research and acting as a consultant to industry.
 He has published numerous research and conference papers and co-authored a book on corporate social responsibility.
 Chandana's academic research encompasses corporate social responsibility, management controls of transitional economies, marketing, international business and research methodology.
 Chandana is accredited as a teacher in higher education by the Staff Education and Development Association, United Kingdom (SEDA, UK).

 Mr Abhijit Mukhopadhyay has done Graduation in Commerce (with Honors) from India and Law both from India and the UK.
 He is a qualified Company and Chartered Secretary both from India and the UK.
 He is a Fellow of The Institute of Chartered Secretaries and Administrators of the UK and The Institute of Company Secretaries of India.

 He has experience as Heads of Legal and Secretarial functions in several multinationals, private and public sector companies.
 He has occupied very senior positions like Chief General Manager (Legal) and Company Secretary, Director (Legal and Secretarial) and Vice President, Chief Legal Officer and Company Secretary (one-step below Board level positions) in those large companies.
 He has also served as Non-Executive Directors in several companies.